levand/domina/readme.md

 (xpath "//div[@class='foo']/p[2]")
 ```

-This epxression returns a content containing all the paragraph elements in a document  which are the second children of divs with an class of 'foo'.
+This expression returns a content containing all the paragraph elements in a document  which are the second children of divs with an class of 'foo'.

 The `xpath` function also takes an optional first argument (which can be any `DomContent`) representing the context node(s) from which XPath evaluation will start.
 This allows selectors to be chained: